siddharaj-fabninjas/flag-master/README.md

 ## Features

-- **Spaced Repetition System (SRS)**: Uses a simplified SM-2 algorithm to schedule reviews at optimal intervals
+- **Spaced Repetition System (SRS)**: Uses a modified SM-2 algorithm with a learning phase before cards graduate to long-term review
+- **Memory Hints & Mnemonics**: Visual learning aids with color meanings, flag symbolism, and similar flag warnings
+- **World Map Location**: See where each country is located on an interactive map after revealing the answer
 - **Gamification**: XP rewards, streak tracking, and progress statistics
+- **Learning Priority System**: Smart introduction of new flags starting with well-known countries
 - **Dark Mode**: Toggle between light and dark themes
 - **Session Management**: Configurable daily card limits to prevent burnout
-- **Progress Persistence**: All progress saved to localStorage
+- **Progress Persistence**: All progress saved to localStorage with export/import support
 - **Keyboard Shortcuts**: Full keyboard navigation support
 - **Accessibility**: ARIA labels, semantic HTML, and screen reader support
 - **Responsive Design**: Works on desktop, tablet, and mobile